differentialprivacy/differentialprivacy/_posts/2021-09-07-synthetic-data-part-1.md

 # Preparing Noisy Measurements

 The input to any method for Generate is a collection of noisy measurements.
-We show below how to prepare these measurements in a format compatible with the methods for Generate implemented in the ABC repository.
+We show below how to prepare these measurements in a format compatible with the methods for Generate implemented in the MBI repository.
 The measurements are represented as a list, where each element of the list is a noisy marginal (represented as a numpy array), along with relevant metadata including the attributes in the marginal and the amount of noise used to answer it.
 In the code snippet below, the selected marginals are hard-coded in "cliques", but in general these can be any collection of attribute subsets.

 {% highlight python %}
 import numpy as np